 Estate Planning Tips

 - Whether you’re working on estate planning or dealing with another major financial situation, you may want to consider enlisting professional help.
 That can come in the form of a financial advisor, but you’ll want to make sure you find the right financial advisor for your situation.
-SmartAsset can help with that.
-SmartAdvisor is a free financial advisor matching service.
-After answering a series of questions on your finances and your specific needs, you’ll get matched with up to three financial advisors who will contact you to see how they can help you.
-All of the advisors on SmartAdvisor have been fully vetted and have records free of disclosures.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If your workplace sponsors a retirement plan, like a 401(k) plan, make sure to take into account any money in your account when you are planning your estate.
 You can use our 401(k) calculator to figure out what your savings will look like when you are getting ready to retire.